vesoft-inc/nebula-docs/docs-1.1/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/alter-edge-syntax.md

 Please refer to [Index Documentation](index.md) on details about index.

-Multiple `ADD`, `DROP`, and `CHANGE` clauses are permitted in a single `ALTER` statements, separated by commas.
+Multiple `ADD`, `DROP`, and `CHANGE` clauses are permitted in a single `ALTER` statement, separated by commas.
 But do NOT add, drop, change the same property in one statement.
 If you have to do so, make each operation as a clause of the `ALTER` statement.

 ```ngql
 nebula> CREATE EDGE e1 (prop3 int, prop4 int, prop5 int);